UniversityOfHelsinkiCS/oodikone/README.md

    - Runs `docker system prune -a && docker volume prune -a`
    - This will remove all your Docker data, also related to any other applications than Oodikone!
    - Sometimes necessary after strange errors due to caching
+6. Clear node_nodules
+   - Deletes "nodemod" docker volumes and all local node_modules from each each service
+   - Useful when resolving permission issues without the need to reset all data
+   - Runs `npm ci` for every service locally

 ## ⌨️ Development